anooruddh/devops/k8s-readme.md

        rollingUpdate:
          maxUnavailable: 0
          maxSurge: 1

+**maxSurge**: The number of pods that can be created above the desired amount of pods during an update **maxUnavailable**: The number of pods that can be unavailable during the update process

 To automate the process, you might choose to deploy your app in your CI pipeline using kubectl.

     kubectl apply -f deployment.yaml